pypa/pip/docs/html/user_guide.rst

 *    Cases where the new resolver produces the wrong result, obviously.
-We hope there won't be too many of these, but we'd like to trap such bugs now.
+We hope there won't be too many of these, but we'd like to trap such bugs before we remove the legacy resolver.

 *    Cases where the resolver produced an error when you believe it should have been able to work out what to do.